microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/skype-for-business-activity-reports.md

-# Skype for Business activity reports
+---title: "Skype for Business activity reports"description: "You can get details on activity across your organization.
+These details can help you investigate, plan, and make other business decisions for your organization."---# Skype for Business activity reports

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.